Shreyaschorge/Zone/README.md

 TODO - KILL the app if pg-depl isn't stable

-TODO - Begin transaction while executing a query in product service
+TODO - Begin transaction while executing a query in product service (put req)

 TODO - Test consistency of data (Write a script to verify it)